falcosecurity/libs/README.md

 ```
 This option can be used both by the kernel module and the eBPF probe.

-As soon as you quit (ctrl-C) the scap-open program, you will be prompted with detailed informations on the capture:
+As soon as you quit (ctrl-C) the `scap-open` program, you will be prompted with detailed information on the capture:
 ```bash
 events captured: 39460
 seen by driver: 39912